Young members policy

 What are the benefits of being a young member?

 Girlguiding gives girls a space where they can be themselves, have fun, build brilliant friendships and gain valuable life skills.
-Though our programme and activities, we give girls the opportunity to try new things, have adventures and discover their potential.
+Through our programme and activities, we give girls the opportunity to try new things, have adventures and discover their potential.

 Our young members take what they do in guiding with them as they grow up.
 This could be working in a team, taking the lead, or speaking out on issues they care about.
 Girlguiding helps girls develop the skills and confidence to become the young women they want to be - and to make a difference to the world around them.